ovh/docs/pages/account/api/first-steps/guide.en-gb.md

 ---
-title: First Steps with the OVHcloud APIs
+title: 'First Steps with the OVHcloud APIs'
 slug: first-steps-with-ovh-api
-excerpt: Learn how to use OVHcloud APIs
+excerpt: 'Learn how to use OVHcloud APIs'
-section: Getting started
+section: 'Getting started'
 ---

 **Last updated 5th June 2020**